Sublingual Cannabis Goes Under Your Tongue And Straight to Target

 Kinslips and Ardent are two of the companies taking sublingual technology one step further.
 Both have developed a line of dissolvable strips, very similar to the Listerine Strips used to freshen your breath.
 Dissolvable cannabis strips are not only far less messy than dosing tinctures and oils but deliver a precise dose of cannabinoids each and every time.

 Unlike smoking or vaping, strips are socially acceptable in all situations, even at the office.
 It also avoids the respiratory issues caused by chronic smoking.
 Finally, one key breakthrough of this product is the improvements to the plants’ natural bioavailability.
 There aren’t any studies yet that have pinpointed individual percentages for cannabinoid delivery, sadly.

-Medical cannabis is set to move towards safe, consistent and more effective dosing methods of dosing, and sublingual is the perfect method for achieving this.
+Medical cannabis is moving towards safe, consistent, and more effective dosing methods.
+Sublingual is the perfect method for achieving this.